fathomssen/qtredmine/README.md

 Please have a look at the examples in the Doxygen documentation at https://fathomssen.github.io/qtredmine/examples.html.

+Furthermore, you can find a real-world usage at https://github.com/fathomssen/redtimer.

 Todo
 ----
 * Complete the simple API to get more resource types